 This is a great simple craft activity for creating custom-made Christmas cards at home, for children of all ages.
-We have provided instruction for five different designs, though your Brisbane Kids may enjoy coming up with their own creations.
+We have provided instructions for five different designs, though your Brisbane Kids may enjoy coming up with their own!
 It is advised to only allow one child at a time to do this activity, or set up at a large table so several children can spread out.

 - Coloured paper/card

 - Decorations (foam stickers, glitter, stars etc)